MojganKh/MojganKh/README.md

     <b>Welcome to my page!</b><br><br>
     <i>
       I'm Mojgan<br>
-      I am an interested programmer who works solving his life challanges by coding them.<br>
+      I am an interested programmer who works solving his life challenges by coding them.<br>
-      Problems are made to be solved, and I have my own techniques, but it does not matter as long sas it works!<br>
+      Problems are made to be solved, and I have my own techniques, but it does not matter as long as it works!<br>
     </i><br>
     <a href="https://www.linkedin.com/in/mojgan-khoshchehreh-a21ab867/">
         <img src="https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin" alt="LinkedIn">